 Strongbridge Biopharma is a global commercial-stage biopharmaceutical company focused on the development and commercialization of therapies for rare diseases with significant unmet needs.
 Founded in 1996, the Company is publicly traded on the NASDAQ Global Market under the ticker symbol SBBP.

-The primary focus of Strongbridge Biopharma is to build and advance a portfolio of vertical, therapeutically-aligned rare disease franchises.
-Strongbridge's rare endocrine franchise includes RECORLEV® (levoketoconazole), a cortisol synthesis inhibitor currently being studied in Phase 3 clinical studies for the treatment of endogenous Cushing's syndrome, and veldoreotide extended release, a pre-clinical next-generation somatostatin analog being investigated for the treatment of acromegaly and potential additional applications in other conditions amenable to somatostatin receptor activation.
-Both levoketoconazole, the active ingredient of RECORLEV, and veldoreotide have received orphan drug designation from the FDA and the European Medicines Agency.
-The Company’s rare neuromuscular franchise includes KEVEYIS® (dichlorphenamide), the first and only FDA-approved treatment for hyperkalemic, hypokalemic, and related variants of primary periodic paralysis.
-KEVEYIS has orphan drug exclusivity in the United States.
-Significant unmet needs remain in the diagnosis and treatment of these rare diseases.
+The primary focus of Strongbridge Biopharma is to build and advance a portfolio of therapeutically aligned rare disease franchises.
+Strongbridge’s rare endocrine franchise includes RECORLEV® (levoketoconazole), an adrenal steroidogenesis inhibitor currently being developed for the treatment of endogenous Cushing’s syndrome, and veldoreotide extended release, a preclinical next-generation somatostatin analog being investigated for the treatment of acromegaly and potential additional applications in other conditions amenable to somatostatin receptor activation.
+Both RECORLEV® and veldoreotide have received orphan drug designation from the FDA and the European Medicines Agency.
+A new drug application (NDA) was submitted to the FDA for RECORLEV® in March 2021.
+The Company’s rare neuromuscular franchise includes KEVEYIS® (dichlorphenamide), the first and only FDA-approved treatment for hyperkalemic, hypokalemic, and related variants of Primary Periodic Paralysis.
+KEVEYIS® has orphan drug exclusivity in the United States.

 The Company will continue to identify and evaluate the acquisition of products or product candidates that would be complementary to its existing rare endocrine and neuromuscular franchises or that would form the basis for new rare disease franchises.

 Strongbridge Biopharma’s Product Portfolio